Netcracker/DRNavigator/documentation/design/5-dry-run.md

 ### Command Line Interface (CLI) Usage

-To execute the command in dry-run, users need to include the `--without-act` flag when running the SM Client.
+To execute the command in dry-run, users need to include the `--dry-run` flag when running the SM Client.
 For example:
-./sm-client -k --without-act move cluster-2
+./sm-client --dry-run -v move cluster-2

 ### Workflow